 Alumni Spotlight: George Pillari

-In the Q&A below, Mr. Pillari shares stories of his career trajectory, his A&M mentor and the future of the healthcare industry.
+In the Q&A below, Mr. Pillari shares stories of his career trajectory, his A&M mentor, and how his time at the firm shaped his approach to leadership.

 You’ve been called the “grandfather of hospital quality rankings.”
 To what do you credit your success?